 Unfortunately, nostalgia comes with a few drawbacks because slots in the case do not align with the Pi board's ports.
-Therefore, this case uses internal port extenders to reach the cutouts.
+Therefore, in this case, uboard'sernal port extenders reach the cutouts.

 Also, it is difficult to squeeze the Raspberry Pi 3B+ inside, connect all its tiny cables, and line it up with the screw holes.
 Although it is easy to access the microSD card port, the case is different with the GPIO, DSI, and CSI connectors.

-While most sleek cases are aluminum built, iUniker's case looks fantastic in its ABS plastic construction.
-It is a popular option for Raspberry Pi 3 B+ users because it comes with:
+While most sleek cases are aluminum built, the insider's point looks fantastic in its ABS plastic construction.
+It is a popuiUniker'sn for Raspberry Pi 3 B+ users because it comes with: